Dylan-Bon/Shadow-Realms/README.md

 CONTROLS
 ------------------
 * ARROW KEYS (or WAD but not recommended) - for movement.
-* SPACE BAR - Resummon your fireball and charge cast another one.
+* SPACE BAR - Hold to resummon your fireball and charge cast another one.
 * 'E' - Toggle interaction with a portal.

 INSTRUCTIONS